TheShadowEevee/Sharpii-NetCore/README.md

 - Convert an image file to a .tpl, and vice versa
 - Send a .dol or .wad to the Homebrew Channel over Wi-Fi

+.Net was renamed from .Net Core awhile back but Sharpii .Net doesn't sound as good and much more would be pointless "rebranding" so the name will stay.

 ## Download

 You can download the latest version of Sharpii on the project's releases page: <https://github.com/TheShadowEevee/Sharpii-NetCore/releases/>